AIMlearningProject/3D-library-letters-7894/README.md

 ## Features

-- Automated text creation with Quicksand font
+- Automated text creation with Quicksand font in capital letters (KIRJASTO/LIBRARY)
+- **NEW**: Individual letter export - each letter exported as a separate STL file for modular printing
 - Customizable dimensions and spacing
 - Base plate generation with beveled edges
 - Automatic mesh conversion and cleanup